LearnersGuild/learning-os/blueprint/foundations/README.md

 ## Don't build a school.
 Grow a learning community.

 The OS is the soil in which a learning community grows and thrives.
-Not a factory.
+Not a factory/machine that makes workers.

   - Don't iterate on what's out there.
 We need a radical solution.
 A different category.
 A paradigm shift
   - Don't build a bigger better bootcamp.
 A school, by any other name, would smell as bad
+  - Schools are built.
+Communities are grown
+  - Schools have central control.
+Communities have distributed control
+  - Schools are organized by administration and teachers.
+Communities are self organizing
+  - Conceptualize our learning community as distributed across multiple locations
+  - Think of the practitioners and learning facilitators as paid members of the community, not LG staff
+  - Take a risk with your design
     - Examine and eliminate all assumptions.
 Resist the gravitational pull of what's been done before
     - Start at first principles, and change things at the roots
     - Be bold.
 The design should feel dangerous.
-It should inspire you, and slightly scare you.
+It should inspire you, and slightly scare you

-  - self organizing
-  - distributed
-  - high expectation/ developmental challenge
-    - goal setting
-    - accomplishment / skill goals
-    - values / behavior goals
-    - aim setting
-    - peer to peer accountability structures
-  - feedback on progress
-  - contracts
-  - high support
-  - feedback flows like wine
-  - fractals of challenge/support
-  - safe
-  - low drama
-  - distraction free

-Teach super ego, and drama triangle
-Community builders/facilitators instead of learning facilitators Practitioners are part of the learning community
-Group identity

 ## Prioritize Scale over quality
 At the core of a for profit education business is a trade off between quality and scale.
 Learners Guild's mission is to build highly scalable learning communities.
 We approach our design with the question: “How can this highly scalable design be of excellent quality?” rather than “How can this excellent quality design scale?”.